 Resource use data collection (from electronic medical records) will focus on relevant resource use relating to the complications of Herpes Zoster and side-effects of amitriptyline and analgesics.
 Information on side effects will also be identified from patients as part of the patient and public involvement activities.
-EMR review (carried out at 12 months (or 6 months for those recruited after March 2024) but with the data extraction and linkage approach tested within the internal pilot) will include frequency and detail relating to: GP appointments, prescriptions and referrals, out-patient attendance and hospital treatment.
-Further detail of the extraction and analysis will be pre-specified in the Health Economics Analysis Plan and articulated in the data specification template agreed with OneCare.
+EMR review (carried out at 12 months (or 6 months for those recruited after March 2024 and 3 months for those recruited after January 2025) but with the data extraction and linkage approach tested within the internal pilot) will include frequency and detail relating to: GP appointments, prescriptions and referrals, outpatient attendance and hospital treatment.
+Further detail of the extraction and analysis will be prespecified in the Health Economics Analysis Plan and articulated in the data specification template agreed with OneCare.
 Resources will be valued using nationally available sources of unit costs.